Diderot-Language/examples/hello/README.md

 ## hello.diderot: The usual greeting, in Diderot

+You can compile `hello.diderot` with:

+	diderotc --exec hello.diderot
-After compiling `hello.diderot`, you run it with:
+and then run it with:

 	./hello
 After the `hello` executable prints `hello, world`, it saves a single-element